 By Kate Hamill

-Adapted from the novel by William Makepeace Thackeray
+Based on the novel by William Makepeace Thackeray

 Directed by Jessica Stone

-Co-production with American Conservatory Theater
+Produced in association with American Conservatory Theater

 Never be too good or too bad.
 The world will punish you for both.